 Creating 3D Lettering in Procreate

-If you’ve scrolled Instagram lately, you already know that 3D Lettering is one of the trending styles of hand-lettering right now.
+If you’ve scrolled Instagram lately, you already know that 3D Lettering is one of the trending hand-lettering styles right now.
 You can create so many stunning visual effects using a variety of multi-dimensional techniques.

 I’ve been working on growing my skills for 3D Lettering in Procreate, and I wanted to share some of my projects from Teela of Every-Tuesday’s latest online class with you.
 I had so much fun doing it; I finished it all in one sitting!